use-inkubator/Ecosystem-Grants/README.md

 ### Guidelines

 Anyone is welcome to apply for a grant.
-Projects funded through our bounty are limited in scope, but our focus lies on strong **Wasm** template that add value to the Wasm smart contract ecosystem.
+This program funds projects that are dedicated to ink! ecosystem growth.
+We focus on strong technical ideas that contribute to ink! infrastructure, demonstate ink! potential, and unveil applicable business side thus growing the ecosystem.

 Generally, your project will have better chances to be accepted if:
+- It clearly shows the advantage of ink! over other smart contract languages (e.g. Solidity)
+- It presents a **well-researched** or tested concept, for which ideally you are able to show some prior work.
 - Your idea is innovative and contributes to the general growth of web3, Polkadot and ink! ecosystem.
-- It presents a **well-researched** or tested concept, for which ideally you are able to show some prior work.

 - You can demonstrate that the project will be **maintained** after completion of the grant.
 - Your team has **proven experience** with the relevant languages and technologies and/or a strong technical background.
 You will be asked to provide the GitHub profiles of your team members as part of your application, which we will examine for past activity and code quality.
 Naturally, you can also link to projects on other platforms.
 - Your application is **rich in technical details** and well-defined.